roybailey/research-kotlin-springboot/rksb-common/rksb-common-bom/README.md

-# Common BOM
+# Research Kotlin SpringBoot - Common Bill of Materials

-**Common Book of Materials for defining all versioning of 3rd party and common libraries**
+**Common Bill of Materials for defining all versioning of 3rd party and common libraries**

 ## Design

-`pom.xml` to define all versioning for common 3rd party and custom libraries.
+* `pom.xml` to define all versioning for common 3rd party and custom libraries.
+* Versions should mostly be defined in the root `pom.xml` unless very specialist

 ### Usage